 Air Quality and Maintenance

 - Wood: Air quality is critical to all homeowners.
-Burning wood produces air pollution in and outside your home and the smoky wood odor that a wood burning fireplace exudes could be hazardous to your health.
+Burning wood produces air pollution in and outside the home and the smoky wood odor that a wood burning fireplace exudes could be hazardous to your health.
 Wood also creates a byproduct called creosote that lines the coating of the chimney and must be removed by a chimney sweep.
-Much like furnaces that should have furnace service completed regularly, gas fireplaces also require recurrent cleanings of soot and spent logs.
+Much like furnaces that should have furnace service completed annually, gas fireplaces also require recurrent cleanings of soot and spent logs.